 Late 2020-July to early September:

 President Trump passes

 President Trump vs. the Montreal Cognitive Assessment test (MoCA):

 The MoCA test was created in by Dr. Ziad Nasreddine in Montreal, Quebec, Canada during 1966.
-It is a series of tasks and questions that that evaluate a person's mental state: ranging from normal, having mild to advanced cognitive impairment, all the way to mild Alzheimer's disease and schizophrenia.
+It is a series of tasks and questions that evaluate a person's mental state: ranging from normal, having mild to advanced cognitive impairment, all the way to mild Alzheimer's disease, and schizophrenia.
 It is currently used in more than 200 countries worldwide.
 1

 The MoCA test contains many parts.
 For example it typically involves:

 - The numbers 1 to 5 and letters A to E are printed in a sheet which is given to the person taking the test.
 The subject is asked to draw a series of lines joining, in sequence, 1, A, 2, B, 3, C, 4, D, 5, and E.

 - The person is asked to draw an image of an analog clock face, mark it with numbers 1 to 12, and to add hour and minute hands showing a specific time: 11:10 as I recall.

 - Drawings of a lion, rhinoceros, and a camel are shown to the subject, who is asked to identify each species by name.